<--- First Read Day 1 - Lisbon

-Day 2 started with the metro which is the only way to go from our hotel to the city centre.
-While usually it was so full that you cannot even move, this time thankfully it was okay.
+Day 2 started with the metro which is the only way to go from our hotel to the city center.
+While usually, it was so full that you cannot even move, this time thankfully it was okay.
 Naively we thought this was a good sign.

 Soon enough we arrive in Praça do Rossio where we should catch the bus for Belèm.
-We go to the bus stop where many other turists where also waiting.
+We go to the bus stop where many other tourists were also waiting.
 We wait.
 For a long time.
 With about half an hour delay, the bus arrives, already pretty full but we are tired to wait so we grab our courage and go in.

 I try to laugh about it to avoid losing my head over it and we start walking, following all the people who got off the bus.
-Although many where going in different directions, just to make things more confusing.
+Although many were going in different directions, just to make things more confusing.
 I finally decide to open Google Maps to understand where exactly where.
 By surprise (shock) we notice that we are about 5 km from Belém.
 I look at my boyfriend with fear in my eyes and I already feel my legs shaking.
-After the many kilometers walked the day before, my knee unfortunately started to act up again.
+After the many kilometers walked the day before, my knee, unfortunately, started to act up again.